 Collector entity Description Database Displays information on an activity in reference to a specific database.
 Program Displays information on an activity generated from a specific program.
 Displays 'N/A' if the program_name column in sysprocesses is null.
 If ERP is installed, the program is updated with the ERP data.
 For more information, see extended ERP data.
 Login Displays information on an activity generated by a specific login.
 Displays 'N/A' if the login name column in sysprocesses is null.
 If ERP is installed, the login is updated with the ERP data.
 For more information, see extended ERP data.
 User Displays information on an activity generated by a specific user in the database in use.
 Machine Displays information on an activity generated from a specific workstation.
 Displays 'N/A' if the hostname column in sysprocesses is null.
 If InterPoint for ERP is installed, the machine is updated with the ERP data.
 For more information, see extended ERP data.
 Work Type The Precise for SQL Server Collector divides SQL Server activities into several groups.
 The Work Type entity displays performance information on each group.
 The following groups are available: User Application-Activities generated by application components that are not one of the following: SQL agent, COM+, PeopleSoft, Siebel, SAP.
-SQL Agent Job-Activities generated by the SQL Agent jobs.
+SQL Apart lab.
+A striction components that are not one of the following: SQL Agent Job-Activities generated by the SQL Agent jobs.
 COM+-Activities generated by a COM+ application (displayed only if Interpoint for COM+ is installed).
 The following groups are only displayed if InterPoint for ERP is installed: In SAP: Dialog-Activities generated from SAP Dialog work process.
 Update-Activities generated from SAP Update work process.
 Spool-Activities generated from SAP Spool work process.
 Background-Activities generated from SAP Background work process.
 Enqueue-Activities generated from SAP Enqueue work process.
 In PeopleSoft: Interactive-Activities generated from the PeopleSoft Interactive panel.
 Batch-Activities generated from the PeopleSoft batch.
 In Siebel: Interactive-Activities generated from the Siebel interactive application.
+Batch-Activities generated from the Siebel Batch process.
 Background-Activities generated from the Siebel Background process.
 COM+ For more information, see extended ERP/COM+ documentation.
 ERP Data For more information, see extended ERP/COM+ documentation.
-Job Displays information on an activity, with reference to a specific job. - · · · · · · · · · · · · · · · · · · ·
+Job Displays information on an activity, with reference to a specific job.